FINANCIAL SYSTEMS AND ECONOMIC GROWTH CONFERENCE IN HONOR OF RICHARD SYLLA

 PETER L. ROUSSEAU AND PAUL WACHTEL, EDITORS

 The Economics Department and the Center for Global Economy and Business at the Stern School of Business, New York University will be holding a conference in honor of Richard Sylla, the Henry Kaufman Professor of the History of Financial Institutions and Markets, who will be retiring at the end of 2015.
-The conference program will consist of eight original papers by friends and colleagues of Dick Sylla; a conference volume is planned.
-Brief abstracts of the papers, in alphabetical order, follow:

 - Michael Bordo, Rutgers University, and Chris Meissner, University of California, Davis